DamoM73/space-rescue-tutorials/_build/html/_sources/02_setup.md.txt

 1. Go to the [GitHub Desktop website](https://desktop.github.com/)
 2. Click the purple **Download** button.
 3. Run the downloaded installation file.
+    - macOS: when asked move and restart GitHub desktop
 4. Accept all the default options.

 Once it is installed, run GitHub Desktop and sign in using your new GitHub credentials